onepub-dev/dcli/README.md

 ## No pubsec

-If DShell doesn't find a pubspec then it will automatically create a default pubspec for you.
+If DCli doesn't find a pubspec then it will automatically create a default pubspec for you.
-The default pubspec is stored in the script's Virtual Project cache (under `~/.dshell/cache/<path_to_script>.project`).
+The default pubspec is stored in the script's Virtual Project cache (under `~/.dcli/cache/<path_to_script>.project`).

 We refer to this as a 'virtual pubspec'.

-When you first launch your script or when running `dshell clean <scriptname.dart>` DShell creates/recreates your `virtual pubspec`.
+When you first launch your script or when running `dcli clean <scriptname.dart>` DCli creates/recreates your `virtual pubspec`.

-Whether you use a virtual pubspec or create your own, DShell performs dependancy injection ([see dependancy injection](#Pubspec-dependancy-injection)) providing a common set of packages that together create a 'swiss army knife' of useful tools to use when developing DShell scripts.
+Whether you use a virtual pubspec or create your own, DCli performs dependancy injection ([see dependancy injection](#Pubspec-dependancy-injection)) providing a common set of packages that together create a 'swiss army knife' of useful tools to use when developing DCli scripts.

 ## Explicitly defining a pubspec

 If you find that you need additional dependencies or other controls that an explict pubspec provides, then you may need to create your own pubspec.

-DShell provides two ways to do this.
+DCli provides two ways to do this.

-* an inline pubspec using DShell's `@pubspec` annotation.
+* an inline pubspec using DCli's `@pubspec` annotation.
 * a classic Dart pubspec.yaml with all the normal features.

-The DShell `@pubspec` annotation allows you to retain the concept of a single script so you can copy your DShell script anywhere and it will just work.
+The DCli `@pubspec` annotation allows you to retain the concept of a single script so you can copy your DCli script anywhere and it will just work.

-Using the `@pubspec` annotation also means that you can have many DShell scripts living in the same directory each with their own pubspec.
+Using the `@pubspec` annotation also means that you can have many DCli scripts living in the same directory each with their own pubspec.
 If you use a classic pubspec.yaml then all your scripts, in that directory, will be sharing the same pubspec (which isn't necessarily a bad thing).

-See the section on [PubSpec precedence](#Pubspec-Precendence) for details on how DShell works if you mix pubspec annotations and a pubspec.yaml in the same directory.
+See the section on [PubSpec precedence](#Pubspec-Precendence) for details on how DCli works if you mix pubspec annotations and a pubspec.yaml in the same directory.

 For simple scripts you will normally use the `@pubspec` annotation but as your script grows you may want to migrate to a separate `pubspec.yaml`.

-DShell has a tool to make this easier.
+DCli has a tool to make this easier.

 Run:
 ```
-dshell split <scriptname.dart>
+dcli split <scriptname.dart>
 ```

-If your script `<scriptname.dart>` contains a `@pubspec` annotation then DShell will remove it from your script and create a classic `pubspec.yaml` file in the directory along side your script.
+If your script `<scriptname.dart>` contains a `@pubspec` annotation then DCli will remove it from your script and create a classic `pubspec.yaml` file in the directory along side your script.

 ## Pubspec dependancy injection
-When DShell creates your virtual pubspec, on first run or after a clean,it will inject a default set of dependancies into your pubspec.
+When DCli creates your virtual pubspec, on first run or after a clean,it will inject a default set of dependancies into your pubspec.

 Dependency injects occurs when you don't provide a pubspec.yaml or when you use the `@pubspec` annotation.

-If you created a classic `pubspec.yaml` then DShell will NOT perform dependencies injection.
+If you created a classic `pubspec.yaml` then DCli will NOT perform dependencies injection.

-DShell stores the default dependencies in:
+DCli stores the default dependencies in:

-`~/.dshell/dependencies.yaml`
+`~/.dcli/dependencies.yaml`

 The syntax of `dependancies.yaml` is idential to the standard `pubspec.yaml` dependancies section.